sdx-workshop/sdx-submissions/paper.md

 The DM they used is trained on single speaker speech data, but the requirement of a pre-trained speech separation model breaks the fully unsupervised assumption.

 Outside source separation, several works have dealt with this problem with a single source ($N=1$), either with a known $\mathbf{H}(n, f)$ in the case of bandwidth extension [@moliner2023solving; @yu2023conditioning; @vrdmg] or an unknown one such as removing reverberation from vocals [@murata2023gibbsddrm; @saito2023unsupervised].
-Non-linear problems such as de-cliping [@moliner2023solving; @vrdmg] has also been tackled with DMs.
+Non-linear problems such as de-cliping has also been tackled with DMs [@moliner2023solving; @vrdmg].

 Lastly, we want to point out that, there are no works, to the best of our knowledge, that use this approach to solve problems with multiple sources and multi-channel mixtures, either the $\mathbf{H}(n, f)$ is known or unknown.
 This problem occurs in ensemble separation, such as choir or orchestra sections, which is often recorded with multiple microphones.